Designing CallRail’s first self-serve onboarding to improve retention

 • Designed for momentum to build early user confidence

-• Identifying the highest impact onboarding task
+• Prioritized highest impact onboarding task

 Identifying the right onboarding task